jfq3/RDP---Tutorials/xander_choosing_parameters.md

 |   70 GB        |       |         38           |
 |  350 GB        |       |         40           |

 **K_SIZE** is the kmer size used for contig assembly.
-It must be a multiple of 3 (3 nucleotides code for an amino acid) an cannot be larger than 63; a value of 45 is recommended.
+It must be a multiple of 3 (3 nucleotides code for an amino acid) and cannot be larger than 63; a value of 45 is recommended.

 **MIN_COUNT** is the minimum kmer occurrence in the **SEQFILE** (data file) for the kmer to be included in the final bloom filter.
 This is almost always equal to 1.
 Larger values require more memory (java heap size).